kmittal8/Enterprise_vCenter_MCP/README.md

 > **AI-powered VMware vCenter operations dashboard — React UI, FastAPI backend**

 Manage your vCenter environment from any browser.
-Built on the **Ally Avatar-3 UI shell** (AllyOCI v20 design system).
+Built on the **REACT**.
 Powered by OCI GenAI, deployed on OCI Compute in the same VCN as your OCVS SDDC.

 ---